-• Offer a minimum of 5 insurance industry courses at any given time that meet the course content requirements outlined in the Insurance Council's CE Guidelines or offer insurance designation programs or courses which lead to a recognized insurance designation;
+- Offer a minimum of five insurance industry courses at any given time that meet the course content requirements outlined in the Insurance Council's CE Guidelines or offer insurance designation programs or courses which lead to a recognized insurance designation; - Ensure self-accredited courses do not facilitate non-compliance with British Columbia insurance laws;

-- Provide access to a current offered course for review as part of the application package; and - Complete mandatory training for Accredited Course Providers within 30 days of Accredited Course Provider application approval.
+- Provide access to a current offered course for review as part of the application package; and - Complete mandatory training for Accredited Course Providers and provide a list of selfaccredited courses within 30 days of Accredited Course Provider application approval.
+Failure to complete the mandatory training and submit the course catalogue within specified timeframe will result in application revocation.